Great Songs From (and About) Louisiana

 You Are My Sunshine (Jimmie Davis)

 The Lyrics: “You are my sunshine, my only sunshine.
-You make me happy, when skies are gray.
+You make me happy when skies are gray.
 You’ll never know dear, how much I love you.
 Please don’t take my sunshine away.”

 The Backstory: One of the most recognizable songs in the world, “You Are My Sunshine” was penned by Louisiana’s own 21st governor, Jimmie Davis.
 A country music singer and former actor in Hollywood westerns, Davis is known for famously riding his horse, Sunshine, up the 50+ steps of the Louisiana State Capitol in Baton Rouge.

 Where to Visit: You can walk those same steps Davis and Sunshine climbed on a visit to the Louisiana State Capitol, the tallest state capitol building in the country!
 The views at the top are breathtaking, giving you a direct look at LSU’s famed Tiger Stadium.
 (Also don’t miss the infamous bullet hole in the marble wall, marking where a Louisiana governor, Huey Long, was assassinated.)
 Check the website for current hours of operation.

 How to Hear It: One of the most recorded songs in the world, it has been covered by countless artists through the years.
 But check out this classic 1940 recording of “You Are My Sunshine” by the man who wrote it.